ucc23/ucc/_clusters/teutsch246.md

 glat: -0.5496
 r50: 3.1
 plx: 0.4145
-UTI: "0.73"
+UTI: "0.67"
-UTI_COLOR: "#d9efca"
+UTI_COLOR: "#e5f4ce"
 UTI_C_N_COL: "#c6e6c8"
 UTI_C_dens_COL: "#a6cab9"
 UTI_C_C3_COL: "#a6cab9"
 UTI_C_lit_COL: "#fff6da"
-UTI_C_dup_COL: "#a6cab9"
+UTI_C_dup_COL: "#add7c0"
 UTI_C_N: 0.81
 UTI_C_dens: 1.0
 UTI_C_C3: 1.0
 UTI_C_lit: 0.42
-UTI_C_dup: 1.0
+UTI_C_dup: 0.92
 UTI_summary: |
     <b>Teutsch 246</b> is a rich, very dense object of very high C3 quality.
 It is located at a moderate distance from the Sun, near the mid-plane.
-It is poorly studied in the literature.<br><br>This object shares a large percentage of members with a later reported entry.
+It is poorly studied in the literature.<br><br>This is very likely a unique object, which shares a very small percentage of members with at least one previously reported entry.
 class3: |
     <span style="color: green; font-weight: bold;">A</span><span style="color: green; font-weight: bold;">A</span>
 r_50_val: 3.1